MotherTongues/mothertongues/docs/guides/search.md

 The Mother Tongues approximate search algorithm works by calculating the edit distance between the query and the [terms in your inverted index](#which-keys-get-indexed).
 The edit distance is how many insertions, deletions, or subsitutions it takes to get from one string to another: `kat` and `cat` have an edit distance of `1.0` by default for example since the default cost for substitutions is `1.0`.

+The greater the distance, the more different the word.
+So a word the has a `1.0` distance (say 'cat' and 'mat') is more different than a word that has a `0.5` distance (such as 'cat' and 'kat').

 ### A simple example

 Maybe we want to include information that `kat` is a bit closer to `cat` than `mat`.
 To do that, we will *weight* the substitution between `k` and `c` differently in our algorithm.
 We can do this by providing custom substitution costs: